 This leads to the obvious questions of why, and what’s next?
 On the former, markets are primed for perfection, pleased with the soft but not cataclysmic global economy, happy to price up risk due to the expectation of central bank interest rate reductions and riding the herd of positive investment flows.
 But this can’t last – it never does.
 Markets have a habit of surprising, often for the most innocuous of reasons and without much warning.
 Inevitably there will be a reversion to historic multiples, this being a combination of market price declines in some overpriced stocks and sectors, and a probable continuation of better-than-expected corporate profit growth (which has the effect of improving market multiple ratios).
 An exogenous event, or a worsening of the crises in the Middle East and Ukraine, or a credit spread spike could upend the apple cart and provide the next phase of better buying conditions.

 Politics and elections are not usually materially influential on stock market prices, unless there is a dramatic and unexpected shift, or unusual alterations to policy status quo.
 The imminent US election will be accompanied by a cacophony of noise, but shouldn’t markedly affect financial markets in the near term.
-However, the trend towards more populist and nationalistic policies such as higher tarriffs and embargoes suggests an era of more significant policy change, some of which may alter economic and market trends in unexpected ways.
+However, the trend towards more populist and nationalistic policies such as higher tariffs and embargoes suggests an era of more significant policy change, some of which may alter economic and market trends in unexpected ways.

 Property Securities